-Imprest accounts will be operated to the Petty Cash Procedures set by the Chief Financial Officer.
+Imprest accounts will be operated in line with the Petty Cash Procedures set by the Chief Financial Officer.
 These must be strictly adhered to.

 Imprest holders must authorise the balance held as at 31 March each year per the Year End Instructions.